jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

   (a) the Director-General has reasonable grounds to believe that the continued availability of a notifiable product poses an unacceptable risk of harm to people; or
   (b) the Director-General has reasonable grounds to believe the notifier has provided false, misleading, or incomplete information in the product notification or in response to a requirement under section 71; or
-  (c) the Director-General has reasonable grounds for concern because of new information about the safety of the product; or (d) the Director-General has reasonable grounds to believe that the product contains a prohibited substance, a prohibited flavour, or a colouring substance, or contains a substance that exceeds any maximum limit.
+  (c) the Director-General has reasonable grounds for concern because of new information about the safety of the product; or (d) the Director-General has reasonable grounds to believe that the product contains a prohibited substance, a prohibited flavour, or a colouring substance, or contains a substance that exceeds any maximum limit; or
+  (e) the Director-General has reasonable grounds to believe that the product does not comply with any applicable requirements in this Act or regulations.
 (2) Before suspending a product notification of a notifiable product, the Director-General must give the notifier a reasonable opportunity to be heard.
 (3) The Director-General may extend the period of suspension— (a) for a further month: